WHY INTEGRATORS LEAVE HIKCENTRAL

 Questions integrators ask before they switch

-HikCentral does multi-site by funnelling every remote site back to a central Windows server you (or the customer) own.
-That server starts at a modest spec (i3 / 4GB RAM for small base packages) but scales up fast - the Hikvision-branded Dell appliance for 64 channels lists at about $18,933 AUD before licences.
+HikCentral does multi-site by funnelling every remote site back to a central Windows server you (or the customer) own - the Hikvision-branded Dell appliance for 64 channels lists at about $18,933 AUD before licences (Security Wholesalers AU).
 The server has to be hosted somewhere, patched, backed up, restored when it falls over, and reached by every remote site via VPN or port-forward.
 TetherX delivers the same multi-site control as a true cloud platform - no server to own, no VPN per remote site, no Windows patch cycle, no per-channel perpetual licensing to expand it.
+Run it side-by-side on a 30-day free trial before any commitment.

 In most HCP deployments cameras and NVRs at each remote site continue to record locally - HCP is the management layer above them.
 HCP V3 ships a Storage Server module for centralised recording, but in practice integrators leave recording on per-site NVRs and use HCP as the console.
 With TetherX every site runs a TetherBox gateway - the TetherBox software on an existing server or PC at the site, or a dedicated unit from the range (compact in-vehicle / lamp-post models through to rackmount servers - see the range).
 The cameras stay on the site network behind the TetherBox with no Internet access, and you choose per camera whether the TetherBox records locally, streams to cloud, or both - changeable later without re-platforming.

 Yes.
-TetherX supports 200+ manufacturers including all Hikvision IP cameras over ONVIF, RTSP and native integration.
+TetherX supports 1,000+ integrations including all Hikvision IP cameras over ONVIF, RTSP and native integration.
 Migrate the management layer first and keep the cameras already installed.
 When the customer is ready (NDAA, end-of-life, multi-brand strategy), swap cameras to Hanwha / Axis / Avigilon / Bosch one site at a time without re-platforming.

 You replace the central Windows server with a TetherBox gateway at each site.
 The TetherBox is either our software running on an existing server or PC at the site, or a dedicated unit from the range - no Windows, no IT skill required.
 The cameras stay on the site network behind it with no direct path to the Internet; the TetherBox is the only thing that talks to the cloud.
 Local recording, edge analytics and alarm-panel integration are built in.
 The Windows server hosting HikCentral goes away.